Mikael-RnD/UiPath-Pack/README.md

 # UiPath-Pack
-Github Action for packing all UiPath projects within a GitHub repository.
+Github Action for packing all UiPath projects within a GitHub repository with a given project version number.
+Recommend the use of tags for project version number.

 Example usage: